Market & comparison education

 Orena press kit; Orena comparison hub

-The reader wants practical context about "What to check when private progress tracking shapes your app decision" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Buyer criteria: private progress tracking" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step